Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### ANM config

 Please follow the instructions to [setup the Admin-Node-Manager](README.md#setup-admin-node-manager) based on the most recent Policy-Fragment shipped with the release.
+Please make sure that they take their own certificates with them.

 ### Dashboards